nicklockwood/SwiftFormat/README.md

 Options
 -------

-The options available in SwiftFormat can be displayed using the `--help` command-line argument.
+The options available in SwiftFormat can be displayed using the `--options` command-line argument.
 The default value for each option is indicated in the help text.

-Rules are configured by adding `--[rulename] [value]` to your command-line arguments, or by creating a [config file](#config-file) as explained below.
+Rules are configured by adding `--[option_name] [value]` to your command-line arguments, or by creating a `.swiftformat` [config file](#config-file) and placing it in your project directory.

 A given option may affect multiple rules.
-See the [Rules](#rules) section below for details about which options affect which rule.
+Use `--ruleinfo [rule_name]` command for details about which options affect a given rule, or see the [Rules.md](https://github.com/nicklockwood/SwiftFormat/blob/master/Rules.md) file.

 Rules